Getting Started with Swing Testing Toolkit

 When you are finished recording, you must click on the red stop button to stop recording.
 Then you can click on the Replay All button to play back the recording.

 The test specifications can be executed using the following method:

-Note that this method ends by closing all windows to prepare the environment for a next run.
+Note that this method ends by closing all the testable windows to prepare the environment for another replay.

 System.exit() call interception

 The tested application and the test code share the same JVM.
-This is why it is possible to prevent the tested application from shutting down the JVM.
+This is why it is possible to prevent the tested application from shutting down the JVM after a test action execution.
 For this purpose you can use the “System exit call interception” action.